tegud/grunt-juve/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.0.2 - Improved failure output
+0.0.3 - Configuration in files and redone standard reporter 0.0.2 - Improved failure output
 0.0.1 - Initial grunt plugin version commit.